Skip to content

 def resample_path(waypoints: np.ndarray, num_inducing: int = 10) -> np.ndarray:

-"""Resamples a given path (sequence of waypoints) to have a fixed number of
+"""Resample a path (sequence of waypoints) to a fixed number of points.

 Args:

-num_inducing (int): The desired number of points in the resampled path.
-Defaults to 10.
+num_inducing: Desired number of points in the resampled path.

 Returns: